Intro to Designing Your Series

 You will assign every card in your NeonMob series a rarity type.
-This rarity is represented by a distinct colored gem and determines the number of cards available.
-There is no right way to think about which cards should be more rare than others.
-It entirely depends on the style, characters, and characteristics of the series.
+Each rarity type is represented by a distinct colored gem which determines the number of cards available to collectors.
+There is no right way to think about which cards should be more rare than others, it entirely depends on the style, characters, and characteristics of the series.
 Here are a few examples where creators have used rarities to make their series even more interesting:

 In Kingdom Animalia, a series of animal illustrations, the rarities correspond to the animal’s threat of extinction.